 Miradouro de São Pedro de Alcântara

-If you are a fan of guided tours, you will love this award-winning Lisbon Essential Tour that includes history, stories, lifestyle, and a stop at São Pedro de Alcântara viewpoint.
+Pro Tip: If you like guided tours, you will love this award-winning Lisbon Essential Tour, which includes history, stories, lifestyle, and a stop at São Pedro de Alcântara viewpoint.

 Miradouro de Graça

-This splendid viewpoint offers some stunning views of the city including of St. George’s Castle.
+This splendid viewpoint offers stunning views of the city, including St. George’s Castle.
 You can also catch a glimpse of the 25th April bridge behind the city.
-Easy to get to it by Tram #28, an antique tram ride considered to be one of the must-do’s in Lisbon.

 Graça is located on the highest hill of the city.
 No doubt, it is one of the best viewpoints in Lisbon.